chaoss/wg-data-science/dataset/foundational-stats-research/Final_Research_Design_Report.md

 We also ensure our methods remain transparent, reproducible, and grounded in real-world interpretability—avoiding black-box models wherever possible.
 The goal is not just to predict what works, but to understand what patterns drive engagement across ecosystems, so we can support collaboration where it’s most needed.

 ---
+### Using ICA as a pre-processing step for panel models

+#### ICA → Panel regression pipeline (summary)

+We compute independent components (ICs) from a standardized project×month matrix of activity metrics (commits, PRs, issues, reactions, slack volume) via ICA.
+IC scores are lagged by one month and used as time-varying predictors in panel count models (Poisson / Negative Binomial / ZIP) predicting monthly engagement (e.g., `slack_msgs`).
+We validate component stability (bootstrap, multiple seeds), inspect loadings for interpretation, cluster-robust standard errors by project, and run robustness checks including PCA-based comparison, varying K, and placebo lead tests to detect reverse causality.
+All ICA computation steps and seeds are recorded for reproducibility.

+**Interpretation**:
+Arranging the data in a panel-data structure gives us the avenue to add `has_chat` and other binary possible indicators of engagement, also we'd be able to add `apache`, `cncf`, and `eclipse` binary as an input to the panel count regression model (Poission/ZIP).
+---

+---

 ### Communication State Transition Modeling